3 Steps to Prepare a Nourishing Postpartum Recovery Plan

 Your job for the first month if possible is to rest, nourish your body, and nourish your baby.
 Preparing nutrient-dense freezer meals in advance is one of the best ways to do this if you don’t have a mom/auntie/sister coming to cook all your meals for you for a month.

-Journaling and writing down your questions for your provider is helpful for when you’re sleep deprived and can’t quite remember what you were thinking at that 3 am feeding.
+As you're processing emotions, your birth story, and what it's like to be brand new parents, journaling and writing down your thoughts can be so helpful.
+It's also great to jot down your questions for your provider for when you’re sleep deprived and can’t quite remember what you were wondering at that 3 am feeding.

-As far as exercise goes, there is step-by-step guidance in the Core Confidence Program that comes with the Bellies Inc. Ab Wrap, my online Postnatal Core & Floor Reset Course, as well as in the interview with Julia Di Paolo, Pelvic Floor PT, on the Resource Doula Podcast.
+As far as exercise goes, there is step-by-step guidance in the Core Confidence Program that comes with the Bellies Inc. Ab Wrap, as well as in this article:

 My top recommendations for early postpartum movement: